Module Catalogue 2025/26

 There are two summative assessments and one formative assessment for this module.

-In the second semester, students will complete a formative multiple-choice assessment at the start of the semester to provide a baseline of their understanding of what designing and planning a dissertation research proposal involves.
-It will be delivered and completed during a seminar and utilised as part of the seminar teaching, for staff and students to gain a good insight into what knowledge and understanding they need to develop during the subsequent seminar-based dissertation research proposal development sessions.
+In the second semester, students will complete a short formative assessment at the start of the semester to provide a baseline of their understanding of what designing and planning a dissertation research proposal involves.
+It will enable students to gain a good insight into what knowledge and understanding they need to develop during the subsequent seminar-based dissertation research proposal development sessions.

 The summative assessment in semester 2 will be a dissertation research proposal (DRP) and accompanying skills audit.
 The DRP will enable students to create a detailed research proposal, building on skills and knowledge developed across the totality of the student’s stage 2 modules.
 The skills audit will also encourage students to look across the whole of stage 2 and identify their transferable skills strengths and gaps as they move towards making careers decisions in Stage 3 and beyond.
 This will be introduced and supported by a lecture delivered by the Careers Service.